D-Jeffrey/Embroidery-File-Organize/README.md

 ### 0.6.8
 - Added USB `-Sync`
 - Improved README
-- fixed issue with lone files in download directory
+- fixed issue with lone files in download folder
 ### 0.6.7
 - changed the iteration and tracking of temporary files to speed up the process
 - support unicode file name by removing Diacritics